Apply

 students at table in dorm students eating in restaurant

-On University of Regina's welcoming main campus in Regina, Saskatchewan, you'll find six fully furnished residence buildings with a wide variety of room options.
+On the University of Regina's welcoming main campus in Regina, Saskatchewan, you'll find six fully furnished residence buildings with various room options.
 It's where you'll make lifelong friends.
-U of R's campus includes:

-• 16,664 welcoming students.
+• Almost 17,000 welcoming students.

 • 10 places on campus to grab coffee.

-• 17 places to get food.
+• 10 places to get food.

-• 1,800 beds available in campus housing.
+• 1,800 beds are available in campus housing.

 • 10 Living-Learning Communities.

-Whether you're growing something in our Edible Campus Garden, celebrating at Welcome Week, or enjoying First Nations University's Spring Pow Wow, you'll feel at home here.
+Whether growing something in our Edible Campus Garden, celebrating at Welcome Week, or enjoying First Nations University's Spring Pow Wow, you'll feel at home here.